STUDY THE BIBLE

 A permanent record should be kept of the results of the study of each chapter.
-It is well to have an interleaved Bible (blank pages) or a notebook and keep the most important results in it.
+It is well to have an interleaved Bible (blank pages) or a notebook and save the most important results in it.

 Consider the following options, but remember to choose one.
 Regular reading in God's Word is not optional.
 It's a necessity!

 Bible Reading and Studying Methods are for learning how to expound, guide and interpret the Bible for all its worth.
 We do this through learning the tools and skills to help us observe the text, dig out the meaning, and then apply it to our everyday living with this approach.

 Check out our Free Bible Resource Tools complete with Concordances, Commentaries, Bible Dictionaries & Encyclopedias, Maps, and Archaeology/Bible Lands, Topical Bibles, Devotional & Study Bibles, and Bible programs and software here.

 Study the Bible by Topical Study Methods here.